These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing hospitalizations or ER visits for arrhythmia

-Why: Each hospitalization or ER visit for arrhythmia management may constitute a treatment intervention under DC 7010.
+Each hospitalization or ER visit for arrhythmia management may constitute a treatment intervention under DC 7010.
 Failing to disclose these visits results in an inaccurate intervention count and potentially a lower rating.

-Do this instead: List all emergency department visits, hospital admissions, and outpatient procedure visits where you received treatment for arrhythmia.
+Instead: List all emergency department visits, hospital admissions, and outpatient procedure visits where you received treatment for arrhythmia.
 Include dates, facilities, and what was done.
 Bring discharge summaries if available.

 Impact: 10% vs. 30%